-This can be written $WC_t = (AC' - AC)(a - fs) - TR_t$.
-Substituting (43) for AC', (32) for AC and (61) for TR_t and setting $q_4 = \sqrt{\frac{K}{c}}$, we find that $WC_t = 0$.
-In this case the turnover tax set at a level (t) as in equation (59) will have a zero economic welfare cost.
+This can be written $WC_t = (AC'-AC)(a - fs) - TR_t$.
+Substituting (43) for AC', (32) for AC and (53) for TR_t and setting $q_4 = \sqrt{\frac{K}{c}}$, we find that $WC_t = 0$.
+In this case the turnover tax set at a level (t) as in equation (51) will have a zero economic welfare cost.

-In this case where each casino operator is setting the output of the casino so that his marginal cost inclusive of the tax is equal to the fixed price of s, then the government, in theory, can set a revenue maximizing turnover tax.
+In this case each casino operator is trying to set the output of his/her casino so that the marginal cost inclusive of the tax is equal to the fixed price of s.
+The government now levies a turnover tax at a level to maximize its tax revenue.
 The tax will also be an efficient tax, creating no welfare cost.
-The problem is a practical one of enforcing a turnover tax across a set of semiindependent casino operators.
-The experience to date is that in such a circumstances there will be substantial evasion of the tax.
+The problem is a practical one of enforcing a turnover tax across a set of semi-independent casino operators.
+The experience to date is that in such circumstances there is often a substantial evasion of taxes.